drawwithcode/2019-group-03-1/README.md

   pullsCount = data;
 });
 ```
-To update and get the name of the king from our google sheets database, we had to set up and use the Google APIs package.
+To update and get the name of the king from our Google Sheets database, we had to set up and use the Google APIs package.
 <br>
 <b>server side:</b>
 ```javascript